christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Ammon disguised as a dragon.
 Alexander also married the Scythian princess Roxana.
 -   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Gaumata Bardya (Cyrus the Great's son)
--   Marcion of Sinope: Markianos of Alexandria, St. Mark
+-   Marcion of Sinope: Markianos of Alexandria, The association with Sinope came from Aquila of Sinope who was a disciple of Rabbi Akiva.
+Are the two the same?
+Probably.
 -    Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legend-founder).
 Also appears in "Monobazus" → “Manu Bazus” → Sarmatian-Mythological Sage King.
 The Iranian Manu is a legendary civilizer, and in India he becomes the first Lawgiver (the Manu Smriti = Scythian governance code).
 The biblical Moses defeats Pharaoh (actually Mitanni elite), parts waters with a serpent-staff—obvious encoding of dragon-kingship (Aži Dahāka).
 Moses takes on different masks: M enes – the first official Pharaoh (not real, a compilation of conquerors).
 Menes – the semi-mythical Median king, founder of the priest-class.
 Mannu-kuras – Proto-Mede, whose name becomes Cyrus.
 The name Kur-Ash = "Sun Man".
 The Exodus is not Judaic memory: it's a political memory of Mitanni-Scythian expulsion from Egypt after the religious revolution of Thutmose III → Horemheb wiped them out with a new priest-kingship in Amarna.
  -   Paul the Apostle = likely a composite character or an avatar/cipher.
 Two suspects for having taking on the character are: 1) Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod